 One of the easiest ways to make sure you’re not using beauty products that contain formaldehyde is to check the label on every skincare product you use.
-And remember, as we’ll discuss in a moment, you’re not just checking for formaldehyde, you’re checking for formaldehyde releasers which are harder to identify.
+And remember, you’re not just checking for formaldehyde– you’re checking for formaldehyde releasers, which are harder to identify.

 2. Make Sure You’re Aware of Formaldehyde Releasers

-As we said above, finding formaldehyde releasers in your skincare is even trickier than finding formaldehyde because most people don’t know what they’re called.
+As we said above, finding formaldehyde releasers in your skincare can be trickier than finding formaldehyde, because most people don’t know what they’re called.
 Here is a short list of formaldehyde releasers you should be aware of (and keep in mind–these are just the formaldehyde releasers that appear in skincare and cosmetics.
-There are others that are used in industrial products like plywood!).
+There are others that are used in industrial products, like plywood):

 - Diazolidinyl urea